Reports and Plans

 The Office of Economic and Workforce Development, in accordance with the Workforce Innovations and Opportunity Act (WIOA), has developed a Draft WIOA Local Strategic Plan for FY 2017-2020 for the provision of workforce development activities in San Francisco, California.
 The San Francisco-Bay-Peninsula Regional Planning Unit, which includes San Francisco, San Mateo, Santa Clara, and San Benito Counties, has prepared a Draft WIOA Regional Strategic Plan for the coordination of workforce development activities across the four county region.
-The public is invited to comment on both the local and regional plans during a thirty (30) day public comment period ending February 25, 2017.
+The public was invited to comment on both the Local and Regional Plans during a thirty (30) day public comment period ending February 25, 2017.
 Copies of the Plans can be found here to download:

 For more information about how to submit public comments, please visit http://oewd.org/node/2009.
 For questions contact OEWD at 415-701-4848.